 We also continue work on the EEON project in our local forests.
 Check out the EEON page for more on this work.

-We have new collaborations with government agencies and NGO’s working on restoration ecology in South Puget Prairies.
-Specifically, we are examining how prairie soil chemistry and plant communities respond to prescribed-fire exclusion.
-We are currently gearing-up for another spring of permanent vegetation plot measurement in the South Sound Prairies!
-This year we home to finally begin work examining the long-term effect of burns on soil C and N content, micronutrient pools, and C flux.
+We have ongoing collaborations with government agencies and NGO’s examining how prairie soil chemistry and plant communities respond to prescribed-fire exclusion.
+We just finished a great year of permanent vegetation plot measurement in the South Sound Prairies!
+This year we have really dug in on work examining the long-term effect of burns on soil C and N content, micronutrient pools, and C flux.

-Finally, this year we will begin a series of new projects evaluating plant and soil responses to tephra deposits in forests from the 1980 eruption of Mount St Helens!
-It has been more than 30 years since the eruption and we will be looking at how soils have recovered after this massive disturbance in collaboration with Don Zobel (OSU) and Joe Antos (UBC).
+Finally, this year we have initiated a series of new projects evaluating plant and soil responses to tephra deposits in old-growth forests and clear-cuts from the 1980 eruption of Mount St Helens!
+It has been more than 30 years since the eruption and we are looking at how soils have recovered after this massive disturbance in collaboration with Don Zobel (OSU) and Joe Antos (UBC).
 Check back for more on this exciting new project

 Check out our publications page for more recent work!
 You can contact us directly through